 |13.||Nikon D500||Y||stereo / mono||Y||Y||mini||3.0||Y||Y||Y|

 |17.||Panasonic G9||Y||stereo / mono||Y||Y||full||3.0||Y||-||Y|

 It is notable that the GH5 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the T5i does not provide wifi capability.

 Studio photographers will appreciate that the Panasonic GH5 (unlike the T5i) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The GH5 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the T5i has been discontinued (but can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the T5i was succeeded by the Canon T6i.
+Both the T5i and the GH5 have been discontinued, but can regularly be found used on eBay.
+The T5i was replaced by the Canon T6i, while the GH5 was followed by the Panasonic GH5 II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.

 So what is the bottom line?
 Is there a clear favorite between the Canon T5i and the Panasonic GH5?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.

 Reasons to prefer the Canon EOS Rebel T5i:

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.